 Easter 1980: having been awarded the lucrative De Osma Studentship, I was obliged to spend at least six weeks in Madrid on a study trip.
-Not that I was exactly complaining.
+Not that I was complaining.
 I immediately spent most of the money on a Shergold double-neck, as you would.

-I thoroughly enjoyed my time in Madrid, eating bueno y barato and making many friends.
+I thoroughly enjoyed my time in Madrid, eating bueno y barato and making friends.
 I took short trips to Toledo, Segovia, Ávila and Salamanca, and visited all the major museums.
-I acquired, as if I didn’t have enough problems, another lover.
+I acquired, as if I didn’t have enough emotional problems, another lover.

 This man was obviously going places

-Javier suggested some short passages I might translate into English from his latest novel, El monarca del tiempo (The Monarch of Time) for an article I was planning.
+Marías suggested some short passages I might translate into English from his latest novel, El monarca del tiempo (The Monarch of Time) for an article I was planning.
 He generously wrote, in Spanish, on the flyleaf: “To Colin Wight, after a long and interesting chat, with the confidence that it will be repeated”.
 A few days later I took the train home.

 As soon as I got back to the Florey I set to work on the translation, which was far from straightforward (not that I was expecting it to be otherwise).
 Señor Marías is a master of the interminable convoluted sentence, packed with subordinate clauses which lead up and away like the branches of a genealogical tree.
-I sent him my initial effort to which he courteously replied, suggesting a few “minor improvements”; in a second draft I managed to achieve something the author was apparently satisfied with.
+I sent him my initial effort, to which he courteously replied, suggesting a few “minor improvements”; in a second draft I managed to achieve something that the author was apparently satisfied with.
 (I am not sure that I was, but in those pre-word-processor days typing up drafts was laborious and time-consuming.)

 It was a devastating, unforgettable moment

 If I may generalise, one of the things I’ve noticed about Spanish intellectuals is that they tend to be interested in the same things that your average Spaniard is interested in, whatever his level of education or status in life.
 It is taken for granted that everyone is a football fan, chases pretty girls (or boys), drinks too much, sings folk songs and spends the summer at the seaside – where they undertake the aforementioned activities ad lib.
 It doesn’t mean that Spanish writers don’t suffer from angst, ennui or malaise like the rest of us.
-They just have more fun when they’re not suffering.
+They just have more fun while they’re suffering.

 Javier Marías was/is an aficionado of Real Madrid (the Real=Royal bit is significant, as we shall see).
 Knowing that, I invited him to my flat in Bullingdon Road to watch Liverpool play and, eventually, defeat, A.S.
 Roma in the Final of the European Cup on 30 May 1984.
 Liverpool’s fourth competition victory, as Javier noted, edged them dangerously close to Madrid’s sixth.
 (Following the exclusion of English clubs from European competition, he needn’t have worried.)
 That was probably the last time I saw Javier, because I was soon on my way to London to work for Methuen.

-For reasons that are ludicrous and too complex to explain in a few words, Javier Marías , as well as being a member of the Real Academia Española, is the ruler of a micronation in the Leeward Islands called Redonda.
+For reasons that are ludicrous, and too complex to explain in a few words, Javier Marías , as well as being a member of the Real Academia Española, is the ruler of a micronation in the Leeward Islands called Redonda.

 He has taken the title King Xavier I